Cleric arrested in Vatican fraud probe

 Kerry presses Mideast peace bid

-US Secretary of State John Kerry launched a second day of talks on Friday aimed at reviving moribund Middle East peace negotiations, sounding out Palestinian president Mahmoud Abbas after talks in Jerusalem that went on into the night.
+second day of talks on Friday aimed at reviving moribund Middle East peace negotiations, sounding out

-Jerusalem hotel until nearly 01:30 (2230 GMT) with Israeli Prime Minister Benjamin Netanyahu to hear his views on the way forward.
+Kerry, who is trying to break a protracted deadlock in the negotiations, huddled in a Jerusalem hotel until nearly 01:30 (2230 GMT) with Israeli Prime Minister Benjamin Netanyahu to hear his views on the way forward.

-West Bank to return to Jordanian capital, where he was to have lunch with Abbas.
+After the four-hour meeting, Kerry's motorcade made a nearly two-hour drive through the occupied West Bank to return to Jordanian capital, where he was to have lunch with Abbas.

 Aides said that further shuttle diplomacy between the two sides was possible over the next two days.